Amazon Web Services

 - Enter the AWS Principal ARN for the IAM role, IAM user, or account.

-- Enter an optional description that represents the account you are granting access.
+- (Optional) Enter a description that represents the account you are granting access to.

 - Select Save.